 A few other things you can do to cut overtime expenses include:

-- Restricting early in-punches and late out-punches.
-Even incremental overtime can have a dramatic effect on your labor costs.
+Restrict early in-punches and late out-punches.
+And beware of buddy punching, when fellow employees clock in or out for each other.
+Even incremental overtime can have a dramatic effect on your labor costs, so it’s worth being strict.

-- Being unafraid to cut shifts if your daily business doesn’t support your current staffing load.
+Don’t be afraid to cut shifts if your daily business doesn’t support your current staffing load.
+It may not be the easiest decision, but the health of your business may depend on it.

 For example, if your hostess can jump in if a server goes home sick; she can keep diners happy without adding extra payroll.
 Likewise, if a cashier can stock shelves during slow times, your stock people can move on to other things or punch out early.

-Regular performance evaluations and employee advancement programs also function as motivational tools to encourage employees to give and learn more.
-Merit-based raises and performance bonuses are a great option as well, but even something as simple as an extra day off per month or the chance to advance within the company can be motivation enough to get the extra cooperation you need.
+Keeping your employees happy and incentivized is essential for the health of your business.
+Regular performance evaluations and employee advancement programs function as motivational tools to encourage employees to give and learn more.
+Merit-based raises and performance bonuses are a great option as well, but even something as simple as an extra day off per month can be motivation enough to get the extra cooperation you need.

 As an owner or manager, your first responsibility is always to the business.
 That doesn’t mean you have to be hard or impersonal, but bowing to the will of your employees will always complicate matters.
-Educating them about their own importance and offering them the chance to help grow the business – rather than simply collect a paycheck – can be effective tools for increasing productivity, decreasing labor costs and mitigating any conflicts that may arise.Are Your Labor Costs Out of Control?
+These tips will help you lower your labor costs and increase productivity while minimizing conflict with employees.Are Your Labor Costs Out of Control?
 Chad Halvorson